prototype0club/IAAMOBILITYHACKATHON/BYOD Bring Your Own Device/instructions.md

 to quickly prototype and integrate their ideas.

+In addition to this, we can also provide raw ADAS data in json format with the journey video

 ## 3. Live Demo

 Teams will demo their solutions **live** to a jury of OEM and tech-platform experts.